Abir-Reza/Abir-Reza/README.md

 - 🔭 I’m currently studying masters in Computer Science at Christian-Albrecht University of Kiel,Germany
-- 🌱 I’m currently learning technologies for Software Development
+- 🌱 I’m currently working as a Fullstack Software Developer in Germany
 - ⚡ Fun fact: I like travelling and meeting with new people and know about their culture and history.